 Overview of the main menu

-- Home - Welcome page which includes introduction, terms and conditions, any notifications and any downloads required for OAS
+- Home - Welcome page which includes an introduction, terms and conditions, any notifications and any downloads required for OAS

 - Delegates – Delegates page where it is possible to search for accredited participants and view their contact details